 This type of printing method is now rarely used because it is a slow, laborious process and it is also expensive now since it is done by hand.
-What’s used for printing a design is basically a block of wood that has been hand carved with the design, and then the print color ink is put onto the design and the block is then pressed onto the fabric to form the design.
+What’s used for printing design is basically a block of wood that has been hand-carved with the design, and then the print color ink is put onto the design and the block is then pressed onto the fabric to form the design.
 This process is repeated over and over until the desired result is attained.
-This method is obviously not suitable for bulk orders and thus, it is very expensive to buy such customized clothing.
+This method is obviously not suitable for bulk orders and thus, it is very expensive to buy such customize clothing.
 This method is also hard for if you want to print designs with a lot of colors in them.

 - Roller printing

 This type of printing is more commonly used now as it is a fast process.
 Printing designs with a lot of color is not hard with this process.
 Basically, the design is etched onto the rollers and there are separate rollers for each color being used in the design.
 When the fabric is fed through the opening, the rollers are pressed onto the fabric and they print the designs onto the fabric and then the fabric is passed through hot steam and drying area so the print dries off.
 This method is useful for bulk printing.

 - Screen printing

 This type of printing method has gained a lot of popularity as it is fast and is efficient in the sense that it can print a lot of color shades which wasn’t possible for roller printing.
 There are further two types of screen printing: Flat-screen printing and Rotary screen printing.